Originally published on Tue July 10, 2012 4:52 am

 RENEE MONTAGNE, HOST:

 Good morning.
 I'm Renee Montagne.
 Some forest officials in Minnesota are complaining about deer stands.
 Deer stands are those small platforms hunters set up in trees to get a better view.
 In some deer-hunting areas, they've grown into veritable tree houses with stairs, shingled roofs, windows, heaters, lounge chairs, and all on public land.
 One county land commissioner told the Duluth News Tribune: We're seeing mansions out there.
 It's MORNING EDITION.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.